YASoftwareDev/dotfiles/README.md

 Here are my dotfiles.

+If you would like to use them go line by line through install_packages.sh file, read comments and run commands.

 Please do not use these files blindly!
 Read and use only what you really really want.
 Winter will come if you ignore these warnings intentionally.

+If you really know what you are doing, stow is ready for you to use.

+Good luck!

 # A rationale behind this setup